DrJonYearsley/OPRAM/julia/README.md

-OPRAM_main_program.jl | The main file to start running the model OPRAM_ddmodel_functions.jl | The underlying functions for running the degree daymodel OPRAM_io_functions.jl | Functions to import/export data (meteo, grid and species data)
+OPRAM_main_program.jl | The main file to start running the model OPRAM_ddmodel_functions.jl | The underlying functions for running the degree daymodel OPRAM_io_functions.jl | Functions to import/export data (meteo, grid and species data) OPRAM_processing_functions.jl | Functions used to process the saved model data (e.g. calculate multi-year averages and anomalies)